alexdalgleishmorel/581-project2/README.md

 ## Setup

 > Ensure you have both Node.js and npm installed on your machine.
+Then at the root of the repository, run:

 ```
-cd magic-wand
 npm install
 ionic serve
 ```